Everything and Nothing

-Having disconnected, checked out from the inescapable reality of interconnectedness we had ‘unknowingly’ imprisoned our whole species way before a novel Coronavirus slammed the door and locked us down and in.
+Having disconnected and checked out from the inescapable reality of interconnectedness, we had ‘unknowingly’ imprisoned our whole species way before a novel Coronavirus slammed the door shut and locked us down and forced us inside.

-Two years is a very light sentence for the unfathomable crimes we all inflicted upon life.
-Life outside our arrogant stance was/is bigger greater and much more powerful than our insatiable consumer driven emotions could ever begin to conceive.
-Our rational perceptions were subjected to a tsunami of pleasure.
-Swimming, luxuriating yet ultimately drowning in a whirlpool of decedent, hedonistic never satisfied urges.
-Constantly reaching for that first hit our addiction to stuff was on a train wreck, doomsday, awful and tragic crunching stop.
-Covid-19 wasn’t/isn’t personal, it hasn’t gone away, its still here to remind us, nudge, poke, alert and when the human made conditions are ‘right’ it and/or other messages will be delivered, and they are likely to be carrying and spreading much stronger consequences than SARS-CoV-2.
+Two years is a very light sentence for the unfathomable crimes we have inflicted upon our life support systems.
+Life beyond our arrogant stance was/is bigger and greater and much more powerful than our insatiable consumer driven emotions could ever conceive.
+Our rational perceptions were/are subject to a tsunami of pleasure.
+Swimming, luxuriating, ultimately drowning in a whirlpool of decedent hedonistic never satisfied urges.
+Constantly reaching for that first hit, our addiction to stuff was on a train wreck.
+An awful and tragic crunching stop.
+Covid-19 wasn’t/isn’t personal and it hasn’t gone away.
+Its still here to remind us.
+To nudge, poke and alert us.
+When our human made conditions are ‘right’ it and/or other messages will be delivered.
+Unfortunately they are likely to be carrying and spreading much stronger consequences than SARS-CoV-2.

-Tourists are returning to Bali and that promise and commitment to come back will give Bali people hope and faith that they are not alone, that they and their Island matters.
-If all stays on track the Island will be back to pre-2019 pumping levels within 12 months if not before.
+Tourists are returning to Bali.
+The promise and commitment to come back will give Bali people hope and faith that they are not alone, that they and their Island matters.
+If all stays on track the Island will be back to pre-2020 pumping levels within 12 months, if not before.
 Whether that is good or bad is not an argument worth having at all.
 Bali people have/are struggling and suffering terribly.
-Everything and nothing has/is changed, it feels like we left the room and immediately stepped back in.
+Everything and nothing has/is changed.
+It feels like we left the room and immediately stepped back in.
 Bali as an Island is as it’s always been, smells the same, looks the same, vibrates the same.
 Except all the stuff is not there and again its open to opinion whether its good bad or whatever.
 The reception on returning was beautifully warm gracious and humble.
 And the weather is also great.
-Its not the Bali of old, it’s the Bali of real and it and the people of Bali fully deserve our full attendance, respect, understanding, empathy, and love for what we have all been through together.
+Its not the Bali of old, it’s the Bali of real.
+Bali and her people deserve our full attendance and respect.

 Its good to be back.